easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 The booking fee amount for the item returned as a fractional in the sub-unit of the current customer's currency.
 Does not include off-platform fees.

-## `item.total_off_platform_fee`
-{: .d-inline-block }
-number
-{: .label .fs-1 }

-The off-platform booking fee amount for the item returned as a fractional in the sub-unit of the current customer's currency.

 ## `item.total_guests`
 {: .d-inline-block }
 number